johncollinson2001/canvuz/README.md

 The canvas is loaded with static demo data in Canvuz.load().
 Modify this method to load Canvuz with your own data.

-Because the photos are sized based on the available screen size in the browser, the demo uses a PHP library to dynamically resize, cache and serve the photos.
+Because the photos are sized based on the available viewing area in the browser, the demo uses a PHP library to dynamically resize, cache and serve the photos.
 Because of this, you need to run Canvuz as a PHP website (using Apache or a similar web server).
 Replacing this for a similar library running on a different web platform would be a trivial task.

 # Disclaimer